|Nation||United States of America (USA)|

 During its journey, the mission will provide answers to long-standing questions that have puzzled scientists for more than 60 years: Why is the corona much hotter than the Sun's surface (the photosphere)?
 How does the solar wind accelerate?
 What are the sources of high-energy solar particles?

-Parker can survive these conditions because cutting-edge thermal engineering advances protect the spacecraft during its dangerous journey.
+Parker can survive the Sun's harsh conditions because cutting-edge thermal engineering advances protect the spacecraft during its dangerous journey.

 The mission is named for Dr. Eugene N. Parker, who pioneered our modern understanding of the Sun.